mwcproject/mwc-pm/financials/addresses.md

-# MWC Project Payment Addresses <!-- omit in toc -->
+# MWC Project Donation Addresses <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->
 - [About](#about)